siscia/effe/README.md

 ## Getting start

+The easiest and fastest way to use `effes` is with

 The easiest way to get started with `effe` is to clone this repo, modify the `logic.go` file in such a way that is coherent with your goals and run `go compile effe`.

 You can run the binary with `./effe` and it should be exposed on the port 8080 of your localhost.